 To allow the king cake to rise a bit, I warmed my electric oven by turning it on for exactly 1 minute and 45 seconds.

-Then, I placed the king cake into my oven for about 20 minutes.
+Then, I placed the king cake in my oven for about 20 minutes.
 I knew from experience that I didn’t want it to rise too much at this point.
-The reason was that the majority of the rising takes place when I bake the king cake.
+The majority of the rising occurs when I bake the king cake.

-I popped the king cake into a preheated 350ยฐF oven for 30 minutes.
-After 30 minutes, the king cake was golden brown and perfectly cooked.
+I popped the king cake into a preheated 350°F oven for 30 minutes.
+After 30 minutes, it was golden brown and perfectly cooked.

-I removed it from the oven, and transferred the king cake to a wire cooling rack set over a rimmed baking sheet.
+I removed the king cake from the oven and transferred the king cake to a wire cooling rack set over a rimmed baking sheet.

 Here’s How I Made the Cream Cheese Icing

-While the king cake was in the oven, I made the cream cheese icing.
-In addition to cream cheese, I used confectioners’ sugar, unsalted butter and vanilla extract.
+I made the cream cheese icing while the king cake was in the oven.
+In addition to cream cheese, I used confectioners’ sugar, unsalted butter, and vanilla extract.

-I also had on hand purple, green and yellow food glitter to sprinkle on top of the king cake, and a little plastic baby.
+I also had purple, green, and yellow food glitter on hand to sprinkle on top of the king cake and a little plastic baby.

 Here’s How I Decorated the King Cake

-I let the king cake cool for about 10 minutes before I decorated it with the cream cheese icing.
-Then, I sprinkled on the purple, green and yellow food glitter.
+I let the king cake cool for about 10 minutes before decorating it with cream cheese icing and sprinkled on purple, green, and yellow food glitter.

 I didn’t bake the plastic baby in the king cake because I was concerned about it melting.
 Rather, I placed it on the outside.

 As I said at the beginning of this post, this year’s king cake is probably the best I’ve ever made!
-Actually, it is the best I’ve ever made.
+It is the best I’ve ever made.
 You should try it.
 Laissez les bons temps rouler.
 Yum!

 Other New Orleans King Cake Recipes